jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://www.youtube.com/embed/ymI5Uv5cGU4?start=613" target="_blank" class="button small">Reader</a>

 _This video lets you see "the game of" civilization in our real history.
 You don't need to watch it all.
-But you should now know each new civilization is a group of people who "clicked" together and are thus changing their technology, culture, and ruling philosophy.
+But you should now know each new civilization is a group of people who "clicked" together and thus change their technology, culture, and ruling philosophy.
 We survive and rise as protagonists and player gods, or decline and fall as antagonists and extras.
 Britain, France, America, and the rest of the Left and Right world won the Industrial Age.
 But the winner of the Internet Age is still up to grabs._

 ## We Upgrade our Politics Now, or We Lose the Game

 Politics is currently quite emotional.
 Actually, from the disputed elections of the American government to the radicalization of European politics, I think it's better to say Westerners across the world fucking hate each other.
 And many don't know why.
 They're just angry.
 And not in the "I stepped in the puddle" sort of way.
 Mad "because the other side is ruining everything!" kind of way.

 Let's get some perspective.
 Today, regular people are increasingly unhappy.
 To cope, we often pick an ideology to help us.
-Conservatism and Progressivism are the big choices because both spanned the world on the back of the Industrial Age and the era of mass-production.
+Conservatism and Progressivism are the big choices because both were the best at industrializing the world during the Industrial Age and the era of mass-production.
 Conservatives fight for free-markets to help society create more houses, cars, and consumer products, Progressives fight to redistribution this property to keep our community fair.
 This divide causes a tug of war over regulations, tax rates, subsidies, and other government policies.

 However, digital property is automatically distributed and mass-produced.
-Even better, digital stuff such as ebooks, websites, and video never spoils and can be accessed from anywhere.
+Even better, digital stuff such as ebooks, websites, and videos never spoil and can be accessed from anywhere.
 As our world becomes more virtual in the Internet Age, Industrial Age policies to mass-produce and redistribute, grow obsolete.

 But rather than rethink hundreds of years of "Left vs. Right" politics, both sides turn extremist.

 Old-school businessmen keep their Conservative troops loyal with constant stories of "fighting evil communists who are coming for your money!"
 De-regulation, tax-cuts, free-trade are among the right-wing rallying calls.
 In contrast, social justice warriors keep left-wing politics exciting by "fighting racist fascists who want to oppress you!"
 Their choir forms around demands for climate justice, diversity indoctrination, and making up pronouns.

-In short, today, Left-wing partisans think politics is one long Woodstock activism festival resisting selfish fascists.
+In short, today, Left-wing partisans think politics is one long Woodstock activism march to _fight_ against the selfishness of wealthy fascists.
 While their Right-wing adversaries believe politics is defending the idyllic _Leave It to Beaver_ suburban life against lazy communists.

 In our communities, nationwide fascism and communism (thankfully) died decades ago.
 Meaning few people in Western societies label themselves fascist or communist.
 Left and Right brand their enemies these names because neither understands digital technology helps individuals prosper (as Progressives dream) by forcing individuals to better themselves (as Conservatives demand).
-With their founding goals achieved in the Internet Age, Left and Right extremists need to stay alive by keeping their believers in the choir singing against "the other side."
+With their founding goals achieved in the Internet Age, Left and Right extremists stay alive by keeping their believers in the choir singing against "the other side."

 Fighting phantoms distract Main Street with great television.

 In fact, spectacular entertainment is their strategy.
-Left and Right ideologues don't want regular people to become player gods of the Internet Age.
+Both Left and Right ideologues don't want regular people to become player gods of the Internet Age.
 They want their supporters to stay extras in the Industrial Age.
 When Main Street complains about how much modern life sucks, CNN, Fox News, MSNBC, and the rest put up "Breaking News!
 The Other Side Is Ruining Our Country!" to distract their believers from the fact both Left and Right are out of date.

 Blockbuster movie sequels do the same thing.
-Without more special effects and sex scenes their viewers would too quickly notice how boring franchise movies are.
+Without more special effects and sex scenes all their viewers would too quickly notice how boring franchise movies are.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tEczkhfLwqM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>